 If you are thinking about buying a diamond, chances are you might have heard about a company called Blue Nile that became popular about 10 years ago.
 Blue Nile gives people an opportunity to buy a diamond, an engagement ring, and diamond jewelry completely online.
 The company provides all the specifications of each diamond and shows a range of values so that you can meet your intended budget.

-To help convince consumers that the company is legitimate, Blue Nile recently published a report directly stating that Americans are overpaying by up to 72% for diamonds.
+Back in 2014, Blue Nile published a report directly stating that Americans are overpaying by up to 72% for diamonds.
 They claim that buying diamonds from local, mall, or high-end jewelers will end up costing you tremendously more money than if you were to buy from Blue Nile.

 But actually, is Blue Nile cheaper?
 Although Blue Nile's argument is thought-provoking, the fact of the matter is, it's a sales pitch and not even close to the whole truth.
 As a local jeweler, we want to take this opportunity to explain some of the facts that Blue Nile is presenting in this report, provide facts that shed a true light and help you make an informed decision:

 The diamonds that Blue Nile and local jewelers like ours sell are all graded by diamond labs like the GIA (Gemological Institute of America).
 When diamonds are sent to these labs, they are given a report and grades determined by each of the four Cs (cut, clarity, color, carat).
 This report helps price the diamond and makes it easier for consumers to compare different diamonds against one another.